 In the following description, common parasites are described, and information about their treatment and prevention is provided.

-Ticks are insects which latch onto their hosts and do not let go until they are embedded in the skin, unless forcibly removed.
-In addition to being unsightly, they can carry within their tiny jaws not only a painful bite, but many serious diseases, including Lyme disease, Rocky Mountain Spotted Fever, Ehrlichiosis, and more.
+Ticks are insects that latch onto their hosts and do not let go until they are embedded in the skin unless forcibly removed.
+In addition to being unsightly, they can carry within their tiny jaws not only a painful bite but many serious diseases, including Lyme disease, Rocky Mountain Spotted Fever, Ehrlichiosis, and more.
 To prevent ticks, keep your pet on a preventative year-round, carefully inspect their skin and coat after spending time outside, and have them regularly groomed.